 Tracking costs is a challenge that requires finding the right multi-cloud management tools or a multi-cloud management partner.
-It is ideal that this tool or partner can take care of these cost-centric issues by unifying bills from multiple providers and performing a cost-benefit analysis for apps across the multi-cloud infrastructure.
+Ideally, this tool or partner can take care of these cost-centric issues by unifying bills from multiple providers and performing a cost-benefit analysis for apps across the multi-cloud infrastructure.

-The benefits of multi-cloud are plenty, but the associated complexity, cost, and risks may seem to outweigh the benefits at first.
-However, having competitive tools to deliver visibility and control across all network resources can make multi-cloud architectures more similar to single cloud solutions from a management perspective.
+The benefits of multi-cloud are plenty, but the associated complexity, cost, and risks may seem to outweigh the benefits initially.
+However, having competitive tools to deliver visibility and control across all network resources can make multi-cloud architectures more similar to single-cloud solutions from a management perspective.

 The Next Step in Multi-cloud Strategy

-Workloads are now sprawled across several cloud networks, which surely resolved many problems that came with cloud adoption.
+Workloads are now sprawled across several cloud networks, resolving many problems with cloud adoption.
 Now, we are left asking, “What’s going to happen next in the multi-cloud evolution?”

 Currently, multi-cloud architectures are evolving to allow services from one public cloud vendor to be used on top of another competitor’s.
 Different clouds are already hosting various components of a single application, and major cloud providers are enabling these components to integrate.

 Regardless of how mature a cloud vendor is, no single provider can deliver all the features that an enterprise needs.
 Cloud-enabled organizations should focus on app performance while leaving infrastructure maintenance to their cloud vendors.
-Now, multi-cloud is enabling organizations to freely move their workloads and resources between multiple clouds, independent of the provider.
+Multi-cloud enables organizations to freely move their workloads and resources between multiple clouds, independent of the provider.

 Remember, the most significant benefit of this new dynamic is perhaps avoiding vendor lock-in.
-The multi-cloud architectures are evolving to meet the changing user demands better, and the next step will be the ability to run services from one provider on top of another public cloud provider.
+The multi-cloud architectures are evolving to meet the changing user demands better.
+The next step will be the ability to run services from one provider on top of another public cloud provider.